Etisalat: e&

 Etisalat is a major investor in Thuraya (34.5%), a satellite geo-mobile communication systems provider.
 In 2006 Etisalat started a major restructuring program that resulted in the de-merger of many of its non-core business units operating under the telecom's centralized and direct management; core services were consolidated and streamlined, reflecting the company's shift from a technology-driven telecom to a customer-focused services provider.
 As part of the program, Etisalat launched a re-branding campaign, releasing a new corporate logo and identity in May 2006.
 The restructuring culminated in the incorporation of Etisalat Services Holding LLC, which as of 2008 oversees the operation of Etisalat's non-telecom business units with huge success stories.

 On 27 March 2016, Saleh Al Abdooli was appointed the Group CEO, extending his responsibility to international operations.
 Al Abdooli resigned from the organization for personal reasons in May 2020 and Hatem Dowidar was appointed as the interim Group CEO who was later confirmed as the Group CEO on 16 December 2020.
+Now Masood M. Sharif Mahmood is the New Group Chief Executive Officer of e& UAE on 1 April 2026.

 On 1 June 2013, Etisalat introduced free local and national HD calls across the UAE.
 Later that week, corporate, private, public, and government sectors in the country were provided with better business IT solutions when Etisalat launched its first cloud service in the UAE.

-e&'s telecommunications division in the UAE recently announced a groundbreaking achievement, setting a new world record for the fastest speed on a live 5G network, reaching 30.5 Gbps.
+e&'s telecommunications division in the UAE recently announced an achievement, setting a new world record for the fastest speed on a live 5G network, reaching 30.5 Gbps.
 This milestone was revealed during a demonstration at the 2024 SAMENA Leaders' Summit, where e& showcased the successful carrier aggregation of high-band and mid-band spectrums (1600 MHz in mm Wave and 300 MHz in C-band), achieving unprecedented network speeds of 30.5 Gbps.

+e& was ranked 13th on Forbes Middle East's Top 100 Listed Companies 2025 list.